Mapping Her Path

-In BC, women have been entering the legal profession in numbers equal to or greater than men for more than a decade.
-Yet women represent only about 34% of all practising lawyers in the province and only about 29% of lawyers in full-time private practice.
-This under representation of women in private practice is highlighted by the disproportionate rate at which women leave within 5 years of practicing.
-Of all women called to the bar in 2003, only 66% retained practising status in 2008 compared with 80% of men called in the same year.
+Women in British Columbia have been entering the legal profession in numbers equal to or greater than men for more than a decade.
+Yet women represent only 34% of the province’s practicing lawyers, and only 29% of lawyers currently in full-time private practice.

-Of the 119 respondents who left private practice, 85 (71%) described aspects of private practice that were not compatible with desired work-life balance, and 74 (61%) described the workplace environment as a contributing factor to their decision.
-239 (60%) of respondents shared stories of situations where they believe gender played a role at work, leading to negative treatment, harassment, limited options or untenable choices.
+In 2015, the JES project team conducted a needs assessment within BC’s legal sector with participation from 400 respondents, most of whom were practicing women lawyers.
+Of the 119 who had left private practice, 71% described it as incompatible with desired work-life balance, and 61% cited the workplace environment as a contributing factor to their decision.
+Over 60% experienced harmful situations where they believe gender played a role at work—leading to negative treatment, harassment, or the requirement to make untenable choices.